terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 ## Send tokens

-1. Open the Terra Station App extension and connect to your wallet.
+1. Open the Terra Station app extension and connect to your wallet.

-2. Tap on the token in your available balance that you wish to send.
+2. Tap on the token in your available balance that you want to send.

-3. Enter the address of the wallet you wish to send tokens to.
+3. Enter the address of the wallet you want to send tokens to

-4. Enter the amount you wish to send.
-You can also add a memo for the transaction.
+4. Enter the amount you want to send.
+You can also add a memo to specify what the transaction is for.

 5. Tap **Next**.

-6. Verify the transaction amounts and specify which token you wish to pay fees in.
+6. Verify the transaction amounts and specify which token you want to pay fees in.
 Remember to always leave enough tokens in your account for other transactions.

 ::: warning Keep coins for fees
 Always keep some coins to pay fees with.
 Never spend your entire wallet amount.
 Without money for fees, you can't make any transactions.
 :::

 7. Enter your password and tap **Confirm**.
 Wait for the transaction to process.
+This generally takes a few seconds.

 ## Stake Luna

-1. Open the Terra Station App extension and connect to your wallet.
+1. Open the Terra Station app extension and connect to your wallet.
 Make sure you have Luna in your wallet to stake.

 2. Tap **Staking**.